Lucas310302/Coin-Nest/README.md

   ```
   python main.py {adress}
   ```

-4. **Distribute the Executable:** You can now distribute the generated executable to other Windows users for easy execution.

 ## Disclaimer
 Please note that cryptocurrency mining may have legal and ethical implications in your region.
 Ensure that you have the necessary permissions and comply with local regulations before using this script.
 Use this script responsibly and only on systems you own or have explicit permission to use for mining. ;)